-If you want me to answer this, then you’ll have to agree on one thing: don’t interrupt me until I say, “I’m done.”
+If you want me to answer this, then you’ll have to agree to one thing: don’t interrupt me until I say, “I’m done.”
 I’m going to ask a bunch of rhetorical questions you’re not supposed to answer.
 Do you agree with this stipulation?

 I will try to answer fairly, but my disdain will become evident.

 Let’s take the way people learned about foreign objects in antiquity.
 Back in the Dark Ages, people did not travel very far.
 If a traveler talks about a Lion from Africa, about how it’s a giant cat with sandy fur and an impressive mane, you still won’t know what a Lion is.
 For all intents and purposes, it’s about as real as a Unicorn.
 Maybe you’ve seen a horn (of a Narwhal, which anyone outside of Iceland would have no conception of) and you take it as evidence that Unicorns exist.
 This is why Medieval European depictions of elephants and lions are wildly inaccurate and funny, because the artists did not know what lions and elephants looked like.
 They only knew what they heard, and there was no functional difference between believing in Unicorns and believing in Lions.